Claude Code: Setup and Usage Tutorial¶

 Claude Code¶

-Claude Code acts as an intelligent pair programmer that understands context, writes code, creates documentation, and helps you build better software faster.
+Claude Code acts as a pair programmer that understands context, writes code, creates documentation, and helps you create software faster.

 What You'll Learn